 This rising popularity amongst consumers and media caught the attention of The Richemont Group (At that time it was known as Vendome Group).
 In 1997, The Richemont Group acquired Officine Panerai and quickly established a distribution network in Italy.
 When speaking to collectors of the brand there are a few notable time periods in the Panerai brand.
 Pre-V, or Pre Vendome from 1994-1997 and Vendome which is from 1997 and on.
 Of course before all of this you have the Vintage Panerai which you normally see come up in Auction and private collections.

-In 2001 the brand returned to it’s roots by doing a complete makeover on it’s historic boutique in Florence located at the Piazza San Giovaani.
-To collectors this boutique is a must visit because so much of the history of the brands began here.
+In 2001 the brand returned to its roots by doing a complete makeover on its historic boutique in Florence located at the Piazza San Giovanni.
+To collectors, this boutique is a must visit because so much of the history of the brands began here.
 The next year they opened their Manufacture in Neuchatel Switzerland.
-With this opening they quickly set forth a path to research and develop the brand in all aspects such as technical and functional.
+With this opening, they quickly set forth a path to research and develop the brand in all aspects such as technical and functional.
 As previously mentioned Panerai up until this point used movements from other brands ranging from Rolex, Angelus, to ETA.

-With the opening of this new Manufacture they were able to release their first ever in-house movement in 2005.
-The P.2002 hand wound caliber featured a GMT function and 8-day power reserve just like the Angelus movement used in the 1940’s.
-In only a short amount of time Officine Panerai has researched and developed some very complicated pieces such as the patented tourbillon case in their P.2005 movement and most recently this year with their most complicated watch ever, the PAM600 Carillon Tourbillon Minute Repeater in Red Gold.
+With the opening of this new Manufacture, they were able to release their first ever in-house movement in 2005.
+The P.2002 hand wound calibre featured a GMT function and 8-day power reserve just like the Angelus movement used in the 1940’s.
+In only a short amount of time, Officine Panerai has researched and developed some very complicated pieces such as the patented tourbillon case in their P.2005 movement and most recently this year with their most complicated watch ever, the PAM600 Carillon Tourbillon Minute Repeater in Red Gold.